bivas/rivi/bot/actions/locker/locker.md

 ## Goal

-Ability to lock an issue
+Ability to lock/unlock an issue

 ## Requirements